 COMMUNITY NE IS

 MERCHANTVILLE, N. J.

-4-25-36
+4-23-36

-Mr. Nathan Mr. Tolson Serving Merchantville, Pennsauken Township, Delaware Township Mr. Baughe with all the news of the Community Chief Clark Mr. Colley .
+Mr. Nathan Mr. Tolson Serving Merchantville, Pennsauken Township, Delaware Township Mr. Baughe with all the news of the Community Chief Chark Mr. Colley .
 PHONES Paul Publishing Company Mr. Edward.
-Merchantville 1287 At night-Merchantville 702 Mr. Dyan ...
+Merchantville 1287 At night-Merchantville 702 Mr. Dian ...
 PUBLISHING Mr. Former WILLIAM J. PAUL The Community News Mr. Endo .
-Publisher and Editor Mr. Joseph 🕽 3459 NORWOOD AVENUE MERCHANTVILLE, N. J. Mr. Leiti ...
-Mr. Lester ..
-Mr. Ç.\\\\ May 15.
-Mr. Salliner 1936 Mr. Ti Mr. Tracy ... iiias Gandy.
-Mr. John Edgar Hoover.
-Director, Federal Bureau of Investigation Washington, D. C. Dear Mr. Hoover: Gazing upon the envelope, I wondered if I had sub-consciously aided some malefactor or unintentionally evaded some demand in my income returns; but .. upon finding your letter, I forgot my relief in the enjoyment of having written something worthy of acknowledgment from so prominent a source. weekly editor is among the "prophets without honor" and this one greatly appreciates occasional recognition.
+Publisher and Editor Mr. Joseph 1 3459 NORWOOD AVENUE MERCHANTVILLE, N. J. Mr. Eeith ...
+Mr. Lester .. Μr. Ç......
+May 15, Mr. Sallier 1936 Mr. Ti Mr. Tracy . منابعة Gandy Mr. John Edgar Hoover, Director, Federal Bureau of Investigation Washington, D. C. Dear Mr. Hoover: Gazing upon the envelope, I wondered if I had sub-consciously aided some malefactor or unintentionally evaded some demand in my income returns; but upon finding your letter, I forgot my relief in the enjoyment of having written something worthy of acknowledgment from so prominent a source.
+The weekly editor is among the "prophets without honor" and this one greatly appreciates occasional recognition.
 Of course I am inclined to mention your letter in our paper, but if you consider this unethical, please state that feeling.
 May I wish you continued success in your great work?
-Cordially yours, Paul, editor WJP:L Encl.
-RECORDED enchy -INDEXED AD OF INVESTIGATION MAY 13 1936 a.m.
-TENT OF JUSTICE FILE
+Paul, editor WJP: L Encl. enchy RECORDED INDEXED AD OF INVESTIGATION MAY 13 1936 A.M.
+THE RENT OF JUSTICE

-NEW JERSEY BUREAU
+NEW JERSEY PRESS CLIPPING